 Learners will actively participate in online classes and complete assignments.
 Learners will be assigned a grade of "complete or incomplete" upon completion.

-This course is offered through Blackboard Collaborate.
+This class is offered online through Brightspace.
 Learners will require access to a computer with high-speed internet access.

 Minimum admission requirements include:

 - Basic computer skills or course completion in fundamental computer applications such as Word

 - Experience working with word processing, email and web browsing

 - Working knowledge of Microsoft EXCEL